The significance of protecting Trees and how to identify Them

-Trees play an essential part in the environment by providing shade, fresh air, and aesthetic value to our surroundings.
-However they are not all equal and some carry additional protection status, making it illegal to perform any work without obtaining permission.
-If you’re considering having a tree removed, it’s essential to understand the protection status of the tree in question, and what steps you’ll need to take to ensure compliance with the law.
-This article we’ll guide you through the process of discovering whether a tree is safe and exactly what steps you will need be doing to make sure you comply with the law.
+Trees play an essential role in our environment, providing shade, clean air, and aesthetic value to our surroundings.
+However they are not all equal and some carry extra protection status, which makes it illegal to do any work without obtaining permission.
+If you’re thinking of having a tree removed, it’s essential to understand the protection status of the tree being considered, and what steps you’ll need to take to comply with the legal requirements.
+The following article we will walk you through the process of discovering whether a tree is protected and what you have be doing to make sure that you comply with the law.

 What exactly is a tree that is protected?

-A protected tree is subject to specific legal controls, and it’s illegal to carry out work on a protected tree without obtaining the necessary permissions.
-There are two kinds of protection that trees may have - statutory protection and preservation orders.
+A protected tree can be subject to specific legal restrictions, and it’s illegal to work on such a tree without the required permissions.
+There are two kinds of protection that a tree could be protected by - preservation orders and protection orders.

-In the context of statutory protection trees are protected by the law, and they are under the control of Tree Preservation Orders (TPOs).
-TPOs are put in place by local authorities in order to protect trees of significant value to the public and ensure they are not damaged or destroyed.
+Under the law trees are protected by the law, and they are in the hands of Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities to protect trees of significant public value and to ensure that they are not damaged or destroyed.

 Preservation orders

-Preservation orders are similar to TPOs but are put in place from the Secretary of State responsible for Environment.
-Trees with preservation orders are considered to have exceptional value and are shielded from all work, which includes cutting down.
+Preservation orders are similar to TPOs but are put in place by the Secretary of State for the Environment.
+The trees that are protected by preservation orders are considered to be of exceptional worth and are therefore protected from any work, including felling.

 TPO search

-To search for an TPO, you can contact the Tree and Woodland officer of your local authority.
-They will be able to tell you whether the tree is protected.
-They’ll also be able to guide you on the next steps you should follow if the tree is in a protected area.
+To find the TPO, you can contact an Tree or Woodland Official from your local authority.
+They can inform you if the tree is protected.
+They’ll also be able advise you about the next steps to take if the tree is protected.

 Preservation order search